JoannaFrackowiak/CookBook/README.md

 # Cookbook
 This is a simple Web application.
 I used Spring Boot, Hibernate, HTML and CSS.
-I learned basic git commands when I create this application also.
+I learned basic Git commands when I create this application also.

 The app allows you:
  - add, edit and deleted your recipes,